-I started looking at what it took to get that same degree of alignment and motivation and ownership in a large entity and realized we were poorly armed, we didn’t have the right tool set, and in fact we had no tool set or tools or people in PowerPoint, which really at this stage in 2019 that’s the wrong tool set.
+I started looking at what it took to get that same degree of alignment and motivation and ownership in a large entity and realized we were poorly armed, we didn’t have the right toolset, and in fact, we had no toolset or tools or people in PowerPoint, which really at this stage in 2019 that’s the wrong toolset.
 It needs to be digital, it needs to be data-driven, it needs to be transparent.
 The process of getting aligned and driving accountability for a plan should be the best run process, the most automated process in our business, not the least automated process in our business and that seemed clear as day to me.
-So I left IBM, went back to my original investors prior company and said there’s a whole area of business that’s not running as well as it could and it’s an area of business that getting aligned on the plan and driving accountability for the plan is the area of the business that you shareholders care most about?
+So I left IBM, went back to my original investor’s prior company, and said there’s a whole area of business that’s not running as well as it could and it’s an area of business that getting aligned on the plan and driving accountability for the plan in the area of the business that you shareholders care most about?
 This matters, let’s go solve this problem.

 Gene Hammett: [06:50]